Schedule Appointment

 The Procedure

 The technologist will position you on a padded table that will slide into the scanner.
-A coil may be placed around the area of the body to be examined.
+An additional device may be placed around the area of the body to be examined.
 In some cases contrast agents are injected into your veins to enhance the appearance of certain tissues or blood vessels in the images.
 It is important that you remain as still as possible during the exam—in some cases you may be asked to hold your breath—so the images will not be blurred.
 However, you should relax and breathe normally.

 During the exam, you will hear rhythmic knocking sounds as the scanner works.
 The technologist will control the exam from another room, but will be able to monitor you at all times.
 You can talk with him or her by intercom.
 The procedure usually takes between 30 and 60 minutes.
 Please note that you will be in an enclosed space during that time and we do not dispense medicine to MRI patients.
-If you think you may be claustrophobic, contact your referring physician for further instructions.
+If you think you may be claustrophobic, contact your referring physician for further instructions. -

 Possible Risks